Ariana Grande Appears Topless In Viral Video Of Her Met Gala Preparation, Fans Still Raving About Her Outfit

 “[It is in] the Sistine Chapel back wall by Michaelangelo.
 It is The Last Judgement.
 This is the painting I am wearing.
 I am so excited about my dress.
 I just love it!”
 Grande said in an interview with E!
 News.
 “I am honored to be here.
 It is my first Met so I am really excited.”

 Ariana Grande apparently took the theme of the event very seriously.
-This year’s Met Gala was titled Heavenly Bodies: Fashion and the Catholic Imagination, and there was no Catholic art more famous than the one gracing the ceiling of the Sistine Chapel in Vatican City.
+This year’s Met Gala was titled, Heavenly Bodies: Fashion and the Catholic Imagination, and there was no Catholic art more famous than the one gracing the ceiling of the Sistine Chapel in Vatican City.